 - Keep your case studies interesting by using multimedia

-- Find inspiration for your content from other case study examples
+- Find inspiration for your content from other case study samples

 - Give your case study visibility and longevity

-2. Hit a home run with your headline
+2. Hit a home run with your title

 3. Keep your executive summary short